 This can cause everything from headaches to nausea, especially in a small space like a crowded subway in summertime.
 A loft-style office where 30 people are all wearing different perfumes and eating everything from sushi to pizza for lunch can be torturous.

 Also horrible to deal with are sounds that most other people won’t even notice, but are downright maddening for an HSP.
-The high-pitched whine of a fridge can throw off concentration and keep a person from sleeping, or even cause anxiety and heart palpitations.
+The high-pitched whine of a fridge, for instance, can throw off concentration and keep a person from sleeping, or even cause anxiety and heart palpitations.

 While you’re having a great conversation, listening to an awesome band play and tuning out the TV talk, they don’t have the ability to tune some things out and hone in on others.
 It just all comes in at the same volume, so they will be unable to process anything you’re saying.

 Few things can be as torturous to an HSP as a strobe light, a flickering fluorescent overhead light, or a bare light bulb.
 Soft, diffuse lights that brighten up a room are lovely, but sharp pinpoints of light are incredibly painful to behold.

 They can’t be ignored either: they’re too bright, too sharp, and drive into a sensitive person’s retinas like white-hot pins.